 Neuse River Greenway

-The Neuse River Greenway trail is part of the Capital Area Greenway system as well as the Mountains-to-Sea Trail that crosses North Carolina from the Great Smoky Mountains to the Outer Banks.
-Open to both cyclists and pedestrians, the Neuse River Trail is the longest greenway trail in North Carolina and the longest paved trail between northern Virginia and western Georgia.
+The Neuse River Greenway Trail is not only a part of the Capital Area Greenway system but also an integral segment of the Mountains-to-Sea Trail, spanning North Carolina from the Great Smoky Mountains to the Outer Banks.
+Designed to accommodate both cyclists and pedestrians, this trail proudly holds the distinction of being the longest greenway trail in North Carolina and the longest paved trail between northern Virginia and western Georgia.

 .